MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 #### Audit log search

-A unified [Audit log](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) for all your geo locations is available from the Office 365 audit log search page.
+A unified [Audit log](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) for all your satellite locations is available from the Office 365 audit log search page.
 You can see all the audit log entries from across geos, for example, NAM & EUR geo users’ activities will show up in one org view and then you can apply existing filters to see specific user’s activities.